Dragons of Underearth

 Dragons of Underearth is a 1982 role-playing game published by Metagaming Concepts.

 Gameplay

-Dragons of Underearth is a game designed to be fully compatible with The Fantasy Trip.
+Dragons of Underearth is a game designed as a simplified version of The Fantasy Trip and to be fully compatible with that game.

 Reception

 Paul Manz reviewed Dragons of Underearth in The Space Gamer No. 55.
 Manz commented that "Dragons of Underearth is a simple FRP game that anyone new to the gaming field can learn.
 For those of you just starting out, it's a worthwhile game [...]
 Anyone who already has TFT products would be advised to stay away from this one, unless you're into counters or have got money waiting to be spent."